rblalock/lb_cms/README.md

 ## Data Editor / CMS for Loopback

+[Sample Video][1]

-This **early alpha** provides the base for a CMS-like app built on [Loopback][1].
+This **early alpha** provides the base for a CMS-like app built on [Loopback][2].
 The concept is similar to some "scaffolding" apps available in other languages / frameworks or as a base CMS to built a user-centric data management product from.
 This is a work in progress of course so things could change at any point.
 I'm putting it out there right now for others to use and hopefully contribute.

 ## Code Example